Treaty ports: Chinese capitulation treaties

 The treaty port system in China lasted approximately one hundred years.
-It began with the 1841 Opium War.
+It began when the First Opium War ended in 1842.
 The major powers involved were the British, the French, and the Americans, although by the end of the 19th century all the major powers were involved.

-The system effectively ended when Japan took control of most of the ports in the late 1930s, the Russians relinquished their treaty rights in the wake of the Russian revolution in 1917, and the Germans were expelled in 1914.
+The system effectively ended when Japan took control of most of the ports in the late 1930s, the Russians relinquished their treaty rights in the wake of the Russian Revolution in 1917, and the Germans were expelled in 1914.
 The three main treaty powers, the British, the Americans, and the French, continued to hold their concessions and extraterritorial jurisdictions until the Second World War.
 This ended when the Japanese stormed into their concessions in late 1941.
-They formally relinquished their treaty rights in a new "equal treaties" agreement with Chiang Kai-shek's Nationalist Government in exile in Chungking in 1943.
+They formally relinquished their treaty rights in a new "equal treaties" agreement with Chiang Kai-shek's nationalist government-in-exile in Chongqing in 1943.
 The international communities that were residues of the treaty port era ended in the late 1940s when the communists took over and nearly all foreigners left.